RichardRed0x/politeia-digest/issue-057.md

 Final voting figures: 17% Yes votes, 25% turnout of eligible tickets.

-This proposal requests $2,200 to produce a Decred version of the Alphaday "dashboard", where information from various widgets can be arranged on one screen as a "tab killer" dealing death to the cluttered browser bars of crypto fans everywhere.
-The budget is broken down into "upfront costs" of $1,000 for development such as including Decred resources as optional widgets for dashboards, and $100 per month for an analyst to check the dashboard daily and ensure it is working correctly.
+*Recap: This proposal requests $2,200 to produce a Decred version of the Alphaday "dashboard", where information from various widgets can be arranged on one screen as a "tab killer" dealing death to the cluttered browser bars of crypto fans everywhere.
+The budget is broken down into "upfront costs" of $1,000 for development such as including Decred resources as optional widgets for dashboards, and $100 per month for an analyst to check the dashboard daily and ensure it is working correctly.*

 **[Rick Red Revival: Research and assorted other tasks](https://proposals.decred.org/record/f12258b)**

-Published Jan 18 by richard-red, last edited Jan 28 | 35 comments (+7)
+Published Jan 18 by richard-red, last edited Feb 1 | 35 comments (+7)

 Final voting figures: 56% Yes votes, 30% turnout of eligible tickets.